English Church Architecture.

-Except, perhaps, for the insertion of a verb, it is impossible to begin an account of this church more appropriately than Pevsner, when he wrote in the Herefordshire volume in The Buildings of England, "One of the most perfect Norman village churches in England, small but extremely generously decorated, and also uncommonly well preserved".
-Indeed, those last three words apply as much in 2014 as when Pevsner visited in 1963, for the carving on the outside of the building is still crisp today after exposure to almost nine centuries of English weather.
+Except, perhaps, for the insertion of a verb, it is impossible to begin an account of this church more appropriately than Pevsner, when he wrote in the Herefordshire volume in The Buildings of England (Harmondsworth, Penguin, 1963, p.
+201), 'One of the most perfect Norman village churches in England, small but extremely generously decorated, and also uncommonly well preserved'.
+Indeed, those last three words apply as much in today as when Pevsner visited, for the carving on the outside of the building is still crisp today after exposure to almost nine centuries of English weather.

 The corbel table is the work of other hands and it seems likely that at least two men were responsible for it.
 There are eighty-nine corbels altogether, all of which are described and illustrated by Thurlby, but half a dozen from the apse will give the flavour here.
-Numbered from the southwest angle of the nave and proceeding anticlockwise, the photographs show: no. 33, a rather comical portrayal of a hound and a hare (above left); no. 35, a beaked animal pecking at an inverted human head (above centre); no. 36, two birds biting a snake (above right); no. 39 (which is aligned due east), an Agnus Dei (below left), although the animal resembles a horse much more than a lamb; no. 45, two disreputable-looking figures dancing (below centre); and no. 47, a bald female figure described by Thurlby as "turned away as if in horror or disgust" (below right).
+Numbered from the southwest angle of the nave and proceeding anticlockwise, the photographs show: no. 33 (above left), a rather comical portrayal of a hound and a hare; no. 35 (above right), a beaked animal pecking at an inverted human head; no. 36 (below left), two birds biting a snake; no. 39 (below right), which is aligned due east, an Agnus Dei, although the animal resembles a horse much more than a lamb; no. 45 (at the foot of the page on the left), two disreputable-looking figures dancing; and no. 47 (at the foot of the page on the right), a bald female figure described by Thurlby as 'turned away as if in horror or disgust' (The Herefordshire School of Romanesque Sculpture, pp.119-121).
 Thurlby suggests the possible meaning of some of these corbels with reference to the Bestiary, but most of his interpretations appear distinctly tenuous.

 Kilpeck church today is lit by six surviving Norman windows and a pair of cusped lancets, inserted opposite each other in the chancel, probably around 1300.
-The original windows consist of three around the apse, now externally renewed, and one each in the north, south and west walls of the nave, of which the last is by far the most elaborate, with side-shafts and a roll around the arch tightly covered in beaded and two-strand interlace respectively, and capitals described by Thurlby as taking "the form of huge masks with foliage issuing from the mouths".
-(See the photograph, left.)
+The original windows consist of three around the apse, now externally renewed, and one each in the north, south and west walls of the nave, of which the last is by far the most elaborate, with side-shafts and a roll around the arch, tightly covered in beaded and two-strand interlace respectively, and capitals described by Thurlby as taking 'the form of huge masks with foliage issuing from the mouths'.
+(See the photograph below.)

-Inside the building, it is the view to the east that impresses, created by the richly decorated chancel arch, the slightly smaller, unmoulded arch to the apse beyond, and the rib-vaulted apse itself, with ribs due north, northeast, southeast and due south, all richly provided with lozenged chevron, like the window splays between, where the mouldings rest on nook-shafts with scalloped capitals.
-The chancel arch is composed of three orders above jambs of just two, the former bearing a roll and a band of saltire decoration on the inner order, horizontal chevron on the middle order, and chevron in the plane of the arch on the outer order.
-The inner order of the jambs is unmoulded but the outer has "shafts" formed of three superimposed figures on each side, probably intended to represent saints since the middle figure to the left (north) appears to be St. Peter (illustrated above right) judging from the key carried on his right shoulder.
-(The photograph, left, shows the central figure to the right [south].)
+Inside the building, it is the view to the east that impresses, created by the ornately decorated chancel arch, the slightly smaller unmoulded arch to the apse beyond, and the rib-vaulted apse itself, with ribs due north, northeast, southeast and due south, all richly provided with lozenged chevron, like the window splays between, where the mouldings rest on nook-shafts with scalloped capitals.
+The chancel arch is composed of three orders above jambs of just two, the former bearing a roll and a band of saltire decoration on the inner order, horizontal chevron on the middle order, and chevron on the extrados of the arch on the outer order.
+The inner order of the jambs is unmoulded but the outer has 'shafts' formed of three superimposed figures on each side, probably intended to represent saints since the middle figure to the left (north) appears to be St. Peter (illustrated below left) judging from the key carried on his right shoulder.
+(The photograph, below right, shows the central figure to the right [south].)
 The capitals above are scalloped on the right hand side and decorated with leaf carving on the left.

 These are the salient features for later work amounts to very little.
 The simple wooden gallery with turned balusters, supported on two wooden columns, is Jacobean or Carolean, and interesting for that reason.
-Pevsner dated the little bellcote above the west gable to the church's restoration in 1864, which Thurlby ascribes to John Pollard Seddon (1827 - 1906), who carried out most of his work in Wales and the west.
+Pevsner dated the little bellcote above the west gable to the church's restoration in 1864 (The Buildings of England: Herefordshire, p.
+203), which Thurlby ascribes to John Pollard Seddon (1827 - 1906) (The Herefordshire School of Romanesque Sculpture, p.
+95), who carried out most of his work in Wales and the west.